Drazendrazan/stolenrims/README.md

 ## Features:
 * Stealing Players custom Rims
 * You can steal players wheels and put them on your vehicle, pretty straight forward
-* Metadata in the items stores the wheels removed so you can then use them on another vehicle
+* Metadata in the item is stored when the wheels  are removed so you can then use them on another vehicle

 ## Configuration